An electric cooling fan that is not coming on when it should can cause an engine to overheat and poor cooling performance from the air conditioner.

 ELECTRIC COOLING FAN CIRCUIT

-In newer vehicles with computerized engine controls, fan operation is often regulated by the powertrain control module (PCM).
-Input from the coolant sensor, and in many cases the vehicle speed sensor too, is used by the PCM to determine when the fan needs to be energized.
-On some vehicles, the PCM may also select between high and low fan speeds to match the engine's cooling requirements.
+In newer vehicles with computerized engine controls, fan operation is often regulated by the powertrain control module (PCM) or a fan control module.
+Input from the engine coolant sensor, ambient air temperature, vehicle speed sensor and other sensors may be used by the PCM to determine when the fan needs to be energized.
+On applications that have variable fan speeds, the PCM generates an on-off duty signal for the fan motor ("pulse width modulation") that causes the fan to run faster or slower.

 ELECTRIC COOLING FAN PROBLEMS